edHelper.com

 3 If you want a speedy medium, pick watercolors.
 Watercolors are like the Speedy Gonzalez of paint.
 They are made from colored powder and water.
 Watercolors dry fast.
 The artist has to work quickly.
 Usually, the artist uses a soft hair brush on a rough-textured, white paper.
 The hard thing with this kind of paint is that it dries so fast you have to know just what you want to paint...right away.

 4 Watercolors have been around for a long time.
-Ancient Egyptians used watercolor on papyrus.
+Ancient Egyptians used watercolors on papyrus.
 Ancient Chinese artists used watercolors on handmade rice paper.
 Indian artists painted the many Hindu gods and goddesses in bright watercolors.
 One god, named Krishna, was always painted with bright blue.

 Paragraphs 5 to 12: